Best Medicare Advantage Plans in New York (2026)

 WHY CHOOSE AN HMO PLAN?

-HMO plans work well for seniors who want their healthcare coordinated through a primary doctor and don't mind getting referrals to see specialists.
-You'll choose one primary care physician who manages your overall care, but you'll also enjoy the lowest premiums and out-of-pocket costs available.
-They're perfect if you prefer structured care coordination and want to keep your healthcare expenses down.
+HMO plans work well for seniors who want care coordinated through a primary doctor and don't mind getting referrals to see specialists.
+You'll pick one primary care physician to manage your overall care, and in exchange you'll get the lowest premiums and out-of-pocket costs available.
+That trade-off makes HMOs a strong fit if keeping healthcare expenses down is a priority.

 Best HMO-POS Medicare Advantage Plans in New York